derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 1. The *engine* tries to clear its *stack*
 2. The *event loop* tries to clear its *event queue*

 Once these two goals are met, the *runtime* and *engine* just chill.
 They simply wait for input triggers to occur.
 Remember the input triggers we covered in the *Behavior* section?
 Same ones.
-Again, these input triggers, often called *events*, are user interaction, environment, and/or time.
+Again, these input triggers, often called *events*, are:
+1. user interaction (tap, click, hit, hover, etc.)
+2. environment (layout resizing, operating system, device sensor, etc.)
+3. time (delays, schedules, etc.)

 Here is the process:
 1. Units of work are read by the *engine*